ffrouin/laurux/README.md

 In case you miss the repo public key :

 	apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 47CBC05C

+You can use this data to build a laurux package for your debian system.
+This package will allow you to enable multiuser usage of the laurux application originaly designed for a single user usage.

+# You prefer make your own debian package

+If you just want try this package before creating it, you may jump to section 4 directly.
+This repository contain the last build I made on i386 before to publish this data (tested on Ubuntu 14.04 LTS).

+Install required system packages:
+	sudo apt-get install devscripts build-essential lintian

 ## 1. Download this repository